Affiliated Programs

 Inspiring and supporting undergraduate women to become engaged, confident and connected leaders in the Duke community and beyond

-The Cardea Fellows Program is for high achieving students who are committed to preparing for a profession in health care by mastering core knowledge in math and science.
-Every undergraduate admitted to Duke has demonstrated academic excellence, yet some students may not have had the opportunity to develop a foundation in science and math that will accelerate them toward their professional goals.
-The Cardea Fellows Program is designed to enhance the competitive success of high performing students by forming a learning community to help establish a critical foundation in the natural sciences for each fellow.
+The Cardea Fellows Program is committed to preparing students for a career in healthcare by acquiring core knowledge in math and science.
+Every undergraduate admitted to Duke has demonstrated academic excellence.
+Some students may have had fewer opportunities to develop a foundation in science and math that will lead them to their professional goals.
+The Cardea Fellows Program is designed to enhance the competitiveness of high-performing students through a learning community that helps establish a solid foundation in the natural sciences for each fellow.
+The goal of this program is to enable our fellows to prepare competitive applications to medical school and other health professional schools.

 Mellon Mays Undergraduate Fellowship